 The Blob That Ate Everything

-A New Arkham Horror: The Card Game Scenario at Gen Con 2019
+The Wide Release of a New Arkham Horror: The Card Game Scenario Pack

-Something out of this world is coming to the best four days in gaming.
+Something out of this world is coming… from the best four days in gaming to your very own tabletop!

-Today, we meet with designer Matt Newman to discuss The Blob That Ate Everything, the massive new scenario that will be taking over Gen Con 2019!
-You will be able to register for this bone-chilling event starting on May 19th on the official Gen Con 2019 website here!
+Today, we meet with designer Matt Newman to discuss The Blob That Ate Everything, the massive new scenario that took over Gen Con 2019 and is coming to a retailer near you in just a few months.

 Matt Newman on The Blob That Ate Everything